Vital Records Administration

 City and Town Clerk Adoption Form VS37

-Contact Preference Form For Birth Parents of Adopted Children
+Contact Preference Form For Birth Parents Of Adopted Children (1)

 Non-certified Pre-Adoption Birth Record